+SOURCE:xxxxx

 3.1 Selection of Sample Households

 Mobilization of selected communities, village heads and religious leaders to enlist and participate in the research was done.
 The President Generals of Obowo, Umuaka and Egbu and their religious leaders mobilized villagers to enlist and participate in this research work.